-Courts have, on occasion, applied UCC Article 2 by analogy to transactions outside its formal scope such as data and software contracts.
+Courts have, on occasion, applied UCC Article 2 by analogy to transactions outside its formal scope, such as data and software contracts.
 See, e.g., Arbitron, Inc. v.
-Tralyn Broadcasting, Inc., 400 F.3d 130, 138 & n.2 ((2d Cir.
-2005); i.Lan Systems, Inc. v.
-Netscout Service Level Corp., 183 F.Supp.2d 328 (D. Mass.
+Tralyn Broad., Inc., 400 F.3d 130, 138 & n.2 (2d Cir.
+2005); i.Lan Sys., Inc. v.
+Netscout Serv.
+Level Corp., 183 F. Supp.
+2d 328 (D. Mass.
 2002).
-See generally Murray, Under the Spreading Analogy of Article 2 of the Uniform Commercial Code, 39 Ford.L.Rev.
-447 (1971).
+See generally Daniel E. Murray, Under the Spreading Analogy of Article 2 of the Uniform Commercial Code, 39 FORD.
+L. REV. 447 (1971).

 a.
 Scope.
-'Contracts for the supply of data' do not fall under any of the established contract types in continental European legal systems.
-However, EU law has a clear tendency to treat the supply of digital content similar to sales contracts.
-In its decision UsedSoft (Case C-128/11 UsedSoft ECLI:EU:C:2012:407), the CJEU clarified that the supply of a computer program for an unlimited time against remuneration is to be considered a 'sale' within the meaning of the Software Directive (Directive 2009/24/EC) and thus exhausts the copyright holder's distribution right for that copy.
-Regarding remedies for lack of conformity of supplied digital content and services, the DCSD (Directive (EU) 2019/770) has introduced a uniform, sales-like regime.
+"Contracts for the supply of data" do not fall under any of the established contract types in continental European legal systems.
+However, EU law has a clear tendency to treat the supply of digital content like sales contracts.
+In its decision UsedSoft (Case C-128/11 UsedSoft ECLI:EU:C:2012:407), the Court of Justice of the European Union (CJEU) clarified that the supply of a computer program for an unlimited time against remuneration is to be considered a "sale" within the meaning of the Software Directive (Directive 2009/24/EC) and thus exhausts the copyright holder's distribution right for that copy.
+Regarding remedies for lack of conformity of supplied digital content and services, the Digital Content and Services Directive (DCSD) (Directive (EU) 2019/770) has introduced a uniform, sales-like regime.

 Specific provisions for the transfer of data, however, do exist with regard to personal data.
 The European Commission has adopted so-called Standard Contractual Clauses (SCC) for the transfer of personal data to controllers and processors established in third countries (Commission Implementing Decision (EU) 2021/914).
-Where an exporting controller and an importing controller or processor include the SCC in their contract, the transfer of the data outside the EU is considered to be in accordance with EU data protection legislation, but a recent judgment of the CJEU (C-311/18 ECLI:EU:C:2020:559 - Schrems II) may mean that further steps are often required.
+When an exporting controller and an importing controller or processor include the SCC in their contract, the transfer of the data outside the European Union is considered to be in accordance with EU data protection legislation, but a recent judgment of the CJEU (C-311/18 ECLI:EU:C:2020:559 - Schrems II) may mean that further steps are often required.
 While SCC are not contract law that governs the parties' contractual relationship without any agreement to that end, they provide important indications as to what the European legislator considers to be a reasonable and fair contractual arrangement.

 b.
-Default terms on mode of supply.
-Given that there is not much in terms of specific rules on the supply of data in European legal systems the main source for Principle 7(2)(a) is Article 5(2) DCSD.
-It provides that the trader shall have complied with the obligation to supply digital content or services where (a) the digital content or any means suitable for accessing or downloading the digital content is made available or accessible to the consumer, or to a physical or virtual facility chosen by the consumer for that purpose; or (b) the digital service is made accessible to the consumer or to a physical or virtual facility chosen by the consumer for that purpose.
-The fact that this provision does not include a reservation as to data security can easily be explained by the types of scenarios which the DCSD has been designed to address, i.e. mass contracts with consumers, where the trader fully controls the mode of supply anyway.
+Default terms as to the mode of supply.
+Given that there are not many examples in terms of specific rules on the supply of data in European legal systems, the main source for paragraph (2)(a) of this Principle is Article 5(2) of the DCSD.
+It provides that the trader shall have complied with the obligation to supply digital content or services when (a) the digital content or any means suitable for accessing or downloading the digital content is made available or accessible to the consumer, or to a physical or virtual facility chosen by the consumer for that purpose; or (b) the digital service is made accessible to the consumer or to a physical or virtual facility chosen by the consumer for that purpose.
+The fact that that provision does not include a reservation as to data security can easily be explained by the types of scenarios that the DCSD has been designed to address, i.e., mass contracts with consumers, in which the trader fully controls the mode of supply.